WidGP1/WidGP/PrivacyPolicy.md

 # Privacy Policy for MotoWidget iOS Application

-**Last Updated: January 11th 2023**
+**Last Updated: June 15th 2024**

 Thank you for choosing MotoWidget, created by MotoWidget App Developer.
 This Privacy Policy outlines how MotoWidget collects, uses, and protects your information.
 Please read this Privacy Policy carefully before using the application.

 ## 1. Information We Don't Collect:
 MotoWidget does not collect any personal information from its users.
 We do not access, store, or process any data that could be used to personally identify you.

-## 2. In-App Purchase - PaddockPlus:
+## 2. In-App Purchase - Development Support:
-MotoWidget offers an in-app purchase named PaddockPlus, which operates on a season basis purchase model.
+MotoWidget offers an in-app purchase named Development Support, which is of Consumable type.
 The purchase is managed by the Apple App Store, and we do not have access to your payment information.
 Apple's privacy policies and terms of service apply to any transactions made through the App Store.

 ## 3. Usage Analytics:
 MotoWidget does not use any analytics tools to track your usage patterns or gather any information about how you interact with the application.